 A list of definitions is often included in theses.
-This is the recommended formatting for definition of terms, although other arrangements can be used and still follow University Guidelines Manual rules.
+This is the recommended formatting for definition of terms, although other arrangements can be used and still follow the CSULB Format Manual rules.

-Paragraph format: Paragraph format is a top priority in the University Guidelines Manual.
-The first line of each definition is indented like a paragraph.
-Italics (rather than underlining) is used for terms at the beginning of definitions to avoid confusion with third level subheads.
+Paragraph format: In paragraph format, the first line of each definition is indented like a paragraph.
+Italics (rather than underlining) is used for terms at the beginning of definitions to avoid confusion with third-level subheadings.
 Note that one space is used after the colon.

 Sentence style capitalization is used for terms being defined.

 Uniform double line spacing: The blank space between lines of text is roughly equivalent to the measurement between the highest extended character of the font used and the lowest extended character of the font used.
-No extra blank space is allowed between titles and subheads, titles and text, subheads and text, or between paragraphs.
+No extra blank space is allowed between titles and subheadings, titles and text, subheadings and text, or between paragraphs.
 If spacing between lines is too wide, select text before and after the gap and set line spacing to 0 pt.